“When you can stop you don´t want to, and when you want to stop, you can´t…”

 It doesn’t matter which drug you try, even if it’s only once – you have to know you’re playing with fire.
 The stuff you’re smoking, sniffing or shooting up is going to hit your brain with the force of a lightning bolt.
 And even after you’ve stopped, these drugs may have scorched the delicate tissue of your brain and changed you into a monster, capable of the most horrifying acts of violence.
 From the height of ecstasy to the depths of hell.
 As quick as a flash.
 Then brain damage for the rest of your life.

 Drugs keep causing chaos.
 The Western Cape education Department has raised the alarm bells after drug testing of students during the first half of 2017 revealed truly worrying results.
-66.7% of Western Cape school kids tested for drugs, test positive.
+66.7% of Western Cape school kids tested for drugs, tested positive.
 A total of 360 primary school learners from 36 schools were tested, 229 tested positive.
 605 high school learners from 17 school were tested, 415 tested positive.
 Tests were only conducted on learners who had been previously suspected of drug usage.

 In the wake of drug use, one can follow the crimes associated with it.
 Violent crime in the Western Cape has increased enormously and is attributed to the dramatic rise in the use of TIK (meth).
 We’re seeing more and more frequently that when people are murdered, they’re not stabbed or shot once or twice, but as many as 60 times.